neodaoist/guilds888/README.md

 ## The Art

 - There are 8 art STYLES, eg Starry Night, Anime, Cave Art, etc.
-- There are 64 unique audio-emotional moments, each an edition of 8, for a total of 512 moments (8x8x8)
+- There are 64 audio-emotional moments (8 guilds x 8 styles)
+- Each an edition of 8, for a total of 512 moments (8x8x8)

 [the rotating cube]
 [a rotating strip]